What Not to Put on a Resume

 This information can be off-putting and even put you at a disadvantage during the salary negotiation process.

-If you need assistance crafting your executive resume, please email us at email@example.com to let us know how we can help!
+If you need assistance crafting your resume, please email us at email@example.com!